nitrain/nitrain/README.md

 # torch-sample : data augmentation and sampling for pytorch

+## NEW:
+- stratified sampling
+    - equal representation of each target class in each batch
+- variable batch size
+    - have a default batch size, but also variable size e.g. `loader.next_batch(10)`
+- sample for a fixed number of batches without using an `epoch` loop:

 ![Original](https://github.com/ncullen93/torchsample/blob/master/tutorials/imgs/orig1.png "Original") ![Transformed](https://github.com/ncullen93/torchsample/blob/master/tutorials/imgs/tform1.png "Transformed")

 This package provides a set of transforms and data structures for sampling from in-memory or out-of-memory data.
 I'm actively  taking requests for new transforms or new features to the samplers.